Son charged for allegedly removing items from arrested father's impounded car

 His father remains in jail on $250,000 bond and is to be back in court June 28.
 Judge Brett Olmstead said if the elder Pettis he can post bond, he must wear a GPS monitor.

-Court records show the 42-year-old Pettis has six felony and seven misdemeanor convictions dating to 1997.
+Court records show the elder Pettis has six felony and seven misdemeanor convictions dating to 1997.